Marie Costine: Citation

-Her team of the century citation read: "possessing superb ball control, composed and confidant, she revelled in catching and clearing, She was at her best under pressure and made life difficult for forwards through skill and determination.
+Her Team of the century citation read: "possessing superb ball control, composed and confidant, she revelled in catching and clearing, She was at her best under pressure and made life difficult for forwards through skill and determination.
 A superb full-back, on her day she could keep any forward at bay."

-GAA Family
+Family

+When she played in the 1973 final, she was on the team with all six of her sisters, Bunnie, Bernie, Kathleen, Rita, Geraldine and Ashlyn.

 Her sister Kathleen won three All Ireland medals as goalkeeper for Cork.
 Her nephew Donal Óg Cusack was a noted Cork hurling goalkeeper.

+She married Edmond O'Donovan in 1979 and they have two children.